ustun/reactjs-introduction/README.md

 })
 ```

-Here, React is actually just using JavaScript language, this is not a templating
+Here, React is actually just using JavaScript, this is not a templating
 language.
 The only difference is that it allows HTML-like syntax called
 *JSX*.
-JSX is an optional transpiler, the only thing it does is to convert these
+JSX is an optional transpilation technology, the only thing it does is to convert these
 tags to JavaScript function calls.
 For example, it converts `<div>Hello
 World</div>` to `React.createElement("div", null", "Hello World")` function
 invocation.

 After we define this component, in order to show it on the page, we have to
 mount it to an element that already exists on the page.
 For this, we use
-`React.render' method; to mount to the `body' element, we use
+`React.render` method.
+To mount the component to the `body' element, we use
 `React.render(<HelloWorld/>, document.body)`.
 The element to mount could have
 been any other HTML element instead of `body`.

 As you can see, using the already defined `div` component in HTML, we create a
-new component called `HelloWorld' and we can now use it as if such a component
+new component called `HelloWorld` and we can now use it as if such a component
 existed natively in HTML.

 ### A Compound Component: Greeting

 Let's take this one step further and create a compound component using this
 simple component.
-For example, let's make a `Greeting' component that will
+For example, let's make a `Greeting` component that will
 display "Hello World" twice.

-To create a `Greeting' component, we have to have a `render' method in
+To create a `Greeting` component, we have to have a `render` method in
-`React.createClass' that uses `HelloWorld' twice.
+`React.createClass` that uses `HelloWorld` twice.
 Then, we can mount the
-`Greeting' component to the `body' using `React.render'.
+`Greeting'` component to the `body' using `React.render`.

 ```js
 var Greeting = React.createClass({